ranjanistic/knotters/README.md

 ## Setup

+Linux environment is preferred, so if you were planning to boot/dual boot your pc with linux, this is the right time.

+For windows developers who don't want to boot linux, [setup WSL](https://docs.microsoft.com/en-us/windows/wsl/install) first.

 _All commands/bash scripts should be assumed to be executed in the root of project directory, unless specified explicitly._

 _`python3` (python), `pip` (python package manager) - these cmdlets may vary depending on your system platform, therefore, act accordingly._